Alberto Toscano

-Alberto Toscano (born 1 January 1977) is an Italian cultural critic, social theorist, philosopher, and translator.
+Alberto Toscano (born 1 January 1977) is a British cultural critic, social theorist, philosopher, and translator.
 He has translated the work of Alain Badiou, including Badiou's The Century and Logics of Worlds.
 He served as both editor and translator of Badiou's Theoretical Writings and On Beckett.

 Work

+Toscano was born in Moscow, Russian SFSR, USSR, on 1 January 1977.
+He studied philosophy at the Eugene Lang College, New School for Social Research, where he received his BA Liberal Arts in 1997.
+He received his MA in Continental Philosophy at the University College Dublin in 1999.
+He then went on to pursue a PhD in philosophy at the University of Warwick, which he completed in 2003.

+Toscano works across critical social theory and philosophy.
+His current research is divided into three main strands: